kene111/CFC2020/CONTRIBUTING.md

 # Contributing

-When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](contributing/ISSUES.md) or via
+When contributing a major change to this repository, please first discuss the change you wish to make by sending an e-mail to tocrear.3@gmail.com so we can discuss the changes.
-[Slack in the #droneaid channel](https://code-and-response.slack.com/join/shared_invite/enQtNzUzOTAzNDE3MTM4LWM4M2VlOTA3OWNjMjY0ZTI4MjQ2OTBjYjYwNmQ1NTdhYjZhODE5NjFkN2QyNmRkNDI5OTFlZmVjYTFhMmMwYmU).
 Minor issues can simply be addressed by sending by a pull request.

-All [pull requests](contributing/PULL-REQUESTS.md) will require you to ensure the change is certified via the [Developer Certificate of Origin (DCO)](https://github.com/apps/dco/).
-The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.

-Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project and its community.

 ## Pull Request Process